MachineLemonade/docs/v0.10/cloud-migration.md

 From here, we'll take a look at your deployment's database and give you an estimate of how long the backup will take and schedule time with you to coordinate the migration.

-> **Note:** Depending on the age of your deployment and the frequency at which your tasks run, this can take anywhere from 5 minutes to a handful of hours.
+> **Note:** Depending on the age of your deployment and the frequency at which your tasks run, this can take anywhere from 2 minutes to 1 hour.

 ## Frequently Asked Questions (FAQs)

 **1. Will I experience any downtime?**

-The process described above involves “pausing” your currently running DAGs and quickly turning those same DAGs on in our new environment quickly thereafter.
+The process described above involves “pausing” your currently running DAGs and turning those same DAGs on in our new environment quickly thereafter.

 If your DAGs run on short schedules, there may be some downtime during the migration.